 Perhaps you aren’t totally sure what the future holds for you quite yet.
 All the more reason to start preparing!
 Regardless of what’s in store for your future, it will most likely depend somewhat on your ability to financially pay for it.
 That may mean starting a business, paying for school, getting married, helping out a family member or friend, etc.

 Just like taking a test in school takes preparation, so do finances.
-I’m sure we can all relate to not preparing properly for a test in school and come to find that some of the questions seem like foreign language to us!
+I’m sure we can all relate to not preparing properly for a test in school and come to find that some of the questions seem like a foreign language to us!
 Preparing for the future is much like preparing for a test.
 The better prepared you are financially, the more able you will be to take on the financial challenges and excitement the future brings!

 Get A Head Start on Money Basics